 It’s important to have some kind of filter system in place for the stream of work enquiries I receive.
 Why?
 Because not every potential client is one I’m well suited to, and where that’s the case, both parties obviously want to minimise the time spent finding out.

-Here are three web pages I use to streamline the client approach.
+Here are a few pieces of info I use to streamline the client approach.

 Frequently asked questions

 My FAQ page is the first place I want potential clients to visit.
 The answers give a general overview of what to expect when working with me.